 Young people eligible for the Men ACWY vaccine

-Young people born between 2 July 1996 and 1 July 2001 are eligible for the vaccine.
+Young people born between 2 July 1996 and 1 July 2002 should have already been offered the vaccine by their GP or in school.
+If for any reason they missed out they are still eligible for the vaccine from their GP.
 If you aren't planning to go to university, it is still important to get the vaccine.
 You only need to get the Men ACWY vaccine once.

 If you haven't yet received the vaccine, you can ask your GP.

 Young people starting university aged 25 or under

 Various sub groups of meningococcal disease can spread quickly in areas where people live closely to each other:

 - in university halls of residence